lou-magazino/ros_kinfu_solo/README.md

 installation:

-1, git clone pcl with gpu module(1.8 for example, 1.7 doesn't have it)
+1, git clone pcl with gpu module(1.8 for example, 1.7 doesn't have it. my forked pcl is suggested, with some modification to download data from kinfu)

 2, set PCL_GPU_DIR to the path to pcl/gpu. default path is $HOME/workspace/pcl/gpu